sg777/bet/README.md

 ```
 ## Setup
 There are many different ways in which you can setup the nodes to play the poker using bet.
 Here are some of the ways in which you can setup the nodes:
-* The easy approach - Using the docker
+* The easy approach - Using Docker
-* The hardway way -  By compiling the chips and bet repos all the way.
+* The hard way - By compiling the chips and bet repos from scratch
 * Using the precompiled binaries
 * Using the compilation script

 Irrespective of whichever approach you follow, the prerequisites and configuration of nodes remain same
 ## Prerequisites
 ##### For Player and Dealer nodes
 * Ports used by the respective entities must be open.
-Below are the list of the ports used and should be remained open incase if you have any firewall configurations.
+Below are the ports used and should remain open if you have any firewall configurations:
 ```
-* 7797 - This port is used to have pub-sub communication between Dealer and player nodes.
-* 7798 - This port is used to have pull-push communication between Dealer and player nodes.
-* 7901 - This port is used to have pub-sub communication between Cashier and any other{player,dealer} nodes.
-* 7902 - This port is used to have push-pull communication between Cashier and any other{player,dealer} nodes.
-* 9000 - This port is used to have websocket communication between GUI and {player,dealer} nodes.
+* 9000 - This port is used for WebSocket communication between GUI and {player,dealer} nodes.
-* 1234 - This is the port on which the webserver runs on, this port should be opened if the player is hosting its own GUI.
+* 1234 - This is the port on which the webserver runs, this port should be opened if the player is hosting its own GUI.
 ```

+**Note:** Legacy pub-sub/pull-push ports (7797, 7798, 7901, 7902) are no longer used.
+The platform now uses Verus IDs for node communication, eliminating the need for static IP addresses and legacy socket-based communication.

 #### For Dealer and Cashier nodes
-* The dealer and cashier nodes should need the static public IP for the nodes on which they setup.
+* Dealer and cashier nodes require Verus IDs for operation.
+Static public IP addresses are no longer required due to Verus ID-based communication.

 ## Configuring the nodes
 The behaviour of the node is based on how you configure it.
 We can enable/disable few functionalities of the players and dealers by making corresponding settings in the configuration files.
 All the configuration files are located in the path`./bet/poker/config`.